 AM reception is highly dependent on the antenna amplifier receiving battery voltage from the radio and being properly grounded.
 The antenna base has a built in antenna amplifier that boosts both AM and FM reception.
 When the antenna amplifier does not receive power, AM stations may not be received and FM reception will be limited.
 If the antenna base is not properly grounded, excessive interference in the signal may occur or reception may be limited.

 The cost to diagnose the B125A code is 1.0 hour of labor.
 The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
 Most auto repair shops charge between $75 and $150 per hour.

 The AM/FM antenna is part of the multi-band antenna is located on the roof of the vehicle.
 The radio provides battery voltage to the AM/FM amplifier in the antenna base using the center conductor of the antenna coaxial cable.
 When a 12 V signal is seen by the amplifier, both AM and FM signals are amplified.
 The OBDII code sets when the radio detects an open or short to ground in the antenna signal circuit center conductor.

-Need more information with the B125A code?Need more information on how to fix the B125A code?
+Need more information on how to fix the B125A code?
 Get Access to Factory Service Manuals

 Get the B125A code diagnosed by a professional: Find a repair shop in your area